Last updated on February 22nd, 2022

 Here’s a quick look at the science behind the term ‘Engineered wood’ and how it compares against time-tested Solid wood.

 What Really Is Engineered Wood?

-Plywood is created by sticking thin layers of wood together.
-And Veneered wood is created by gluing a thin layer of wood over low grade timber, MDF or Plywood.
+Plywood is created by stacking thin layers of wood together.
+And Veneered wood is created by gluing a thin layer of wood over low-grade timber, MDF, or Plywood.